-He is Music Director of Edinburgh Studio Opera and is Artistic Director and Head of Strings and Chamber Music at St Mary’s Music School in Edinburgh.
+He is Music Director of Edinburgh Studio Opera and is Artistic Director and Head of Strings at St Mary’s Music School in Edinburgh.
 He broadcasts regularly on BBC Radio 3 and has recorded for Deutsche Grammophon, Linn Records, Unicorn-Kanchana and Delphian Records in a series of highly successful recordings of music by Judith Weir and Nigel Osborne.
-His recordings with Hebrides Ensemble of music by Sir Peter Maxwell Davies which have both reached no 1 and no3 respectively in the classical music charts.
+His recordings with Hebrides Ensemble of music by Sir Peter Maxwell Davies and Sir James MacMillan which have both reached no 3 and no 1 respectively in the classical music charts.

 Please enjoy a selection of my past and recent performances.